nTh0rn/nthorn/content/blog/diagonal_traversal.md

  8 6
   9
 ```
-What we want effectively to do is walk this diamond left-to-right starting at the top.
+What we want to do is walk this diamond left-to-right starting at the top.
 That means the order of cells visited when traversing would be:
 ```
 1 -> 4 -> 2 -> 7 -> 5 -> 3 -> 8 -> 6 -> 9
 ```
-This means our expected output of travering this matrix would be ```"142753869"```.
+This means our expected output of traversing this matrix would be ```"142753869"```.
 Now let's rewrite the original matrix, except we'll replace the contents of each cell with its x and y corrdinate in the form ```xy```.
 ```
 00 10 20
 01 11 21
 02 12 22
 ```
-Let's turn it into a diamond.
+Now let's turn this into a diamond.
 ```
     00
   01  10